Eche2020/ACMI-PHOTOGRAPY/README.md

-# Coffie_Website
+# ACMI PHOTOGRAPY WEBSITE
-coffie website sample to learn basic html css and positioning
+A basic website created with html and css using javascript to fetch data from unsplash api to get images